amamartins/cyber-labs/nmap/nmap-basic-scan.md

 - How to complete an aggresive scan
 - How to identify open ports
 - How to read service version info
-- Enumerated exposed services and identified
+- Enumerated exposed services and identified potential attack surfaces